mattmallencode/crm/README.md

 *Satisfies User Story: 39*

-In order for deal conversion metrics to be calculated for the Deal Stage Funnel graph, all occurrences of a deal moving to a different stage must be tracked.
+In order to generate the Deal Stage Funnel plot, all changes in deal stage must be tracked.

-There must be a table to log any deal stage activity which would for every row specify a specific deal, the deal stage, and a timestamp for when that deal transitioned to that stage.
-If a new deal is created, its stage must be logged.
-Also, if an existing deal moves to a different stage this must also be logged
+There must be a table to log deal stage changes which would for every row specify the new deal stage and a timestamp.
+For a new deal, its stage is logged.
+If an existing deal changes stage, its logged

 #### Deal Stage Funnel Plot Generation